NeroCube/nerocube.github.io/_posts/2019-03-30-how- to-evaluate-a-model.md

 ---
 layout:     post
-title:      "How to evaluate the performance of a machine learning model?"
+title:      "How to evaluate the performance of a model?"
 subtitle:   "\"The thing before deploy your model you should know.\""
 date:       2019-03-30 22:17:00
 author:     "Nero"